 The filesystem paths in a POSIX Filesystem Datastore are computed relative to the root of the data repository, and must be unique for each Dataset.
-This may be achieved by inserting the Dataset's Run ID and DataUnit values into a string template that is unique for its DatasetType;

-1in part; a full discussion of Datastore configuration is beyond the scope of this document this produces paths of the same form as those of the Gen2 Butler.
+This may be achieved by inserting the Dataset's Run ID and DataUnit values into a string template that is unique for its DatasetType; this produces paths of the same form as those of the Gen2 Butler.
 Unique filenames can also be achieved smply by including the primary key of the 1 table (dataset_id).
 Our implementation permits but does not require filesystem paths to include subdirectories.